tridibsamanta/Hackerrank/README.md

 # HackerRank Solutions by Tridib Samanta
-My solutions to some Hackerrank problems using C++
+My solutions to some Hackerrank problems in C++

 1. Sherlock and Array